 Mike Rollison, serving through 2020, is the Co-op Treasurer:

 Mike is a Wayne county native, growing up working on his grandfather’s dairy farm outside of Honesdale.
 His career includes 20 years spent working in retail management and the last 15+ years working as a loan officer at The Honesdale National Bank.
 In addition to the Co-op, he serves as treasurer of the Wayne County Builders Association.
 Mike has always enjoyed the woods and waters of northeastern Pennsylvania and understands the importance of conserving this precious resource.
 Mike lives north of Honesdale with his wife, Jocelyn, and their two hunting dogs, Ruby and Gemma.
 In his spare time, Mike enjoys bird hunting, snowshoeing, hiking, kayaking, and laughing with friends.

 Chris Weigand is serving through 2019 and is the Co-op Secretary:

 Chris was born and raised in suburban Philadelphia and moved to Wayne County after college.
-She has taught mathematics at Honesdale High School for 30 years.
+She has taught mathematics at Honesdale High School for more than 30 years.
 Chris and her husband George live in Cobbs Lake Preserve with their canine companion, Goldie.
 She enjoys yoga, biking, hiking, snowshoeing and cross-country skiing.
 Chris has had a long-time interest in environmental and social justice issues and has been involved in a variety of local organizations including Audubon, SEEDS, Victims Intervention Program and WJFF.

 Georgette Pascotto is serving through 2018: